bloom-lang/bud/docs/visualizations.md

     USAGE:
     ruby budplot LIST_OF_FILES LIST_OF_MODULES

-As its usage message indicates, __plotter__ expects a list of ruby input files, followed by a list of BUD modules to mix in.
+As its usage message indicates, __plotter__ expects a list of ruby input files, followed by a list of Bud modules to mix in.

     $ ruby budplot kvs/kvs.rb ReplicatedKVS
     Warning: underspecified dataflow: ["my_id", true]